MD's Lawn Fertilizer Law

 The department offers fertilizer applicator training and certification exams throughout the year.
 Click here for exam dates.

-Professional Turfgrass Fertilizer Applicator Certificates are now valid through December 31. of each year.
+Professional Fertilizer Applicator Certificates are valid through December 31 of each year.
 Certificates may be renewed yearly for a $100 fee and verification of recertification training.

 • Apply for a Business License

 Licenses are required for individuals and businesses that fertilize turf.
 Licenses are valid for up to one year and expire on December 31 of each year.
-License holders are required to file an annual activity report with the department by March 1 covering the previous year.
+License holders must file an annual activity report with the department by March 1 covering the previous year.
 Click here for a business license application.
-Additional forms, instructions, and a nutrient calculator are available at right under the heading: For License Holders.

 • Avoid Penalties